YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I have seen this many times in practice.

-A patient with relatively favorable hair characteristics may achieve a strong-looking result with a more moderate graft count, while another patient with much finer hair may still look lighter even after a carefully planned surgery.
-The first case may appear denser in a photo, but that does not automatically mean the surgeon performed better in that case.
+A patient with relatively favorable hair characteristics may achieve a strong looking result with a more moderate graft count, while another patient with much finer hair may still look lighter even after a carefully planned surgery.
+The first case may appear denser in a photo, but that does not necessarily mean the surgeon performed better in that case.
 Sometimes it simply means the patient’s hair had more natural visual advantages.

-This is also why I do not like simplistic online comparisons between clinic cases.
+That is the reason I assess carefully simplistic online comparisons between clinic cases.

 One patient may have coarse donor hair, mild wave, and a relatively smaller area of loss, such as Norwood 1 or 2.